celiacailloux/02450-Machine-Learning-and-Data-Mining/readme.md

 ## Course Structure and Content

-In short the course is build in three phases:
+The course is build in three phases:
 1. **Data** Feature extraction and Visualization
 2. **Supervised Learning** Classification Regression
 3. **Unsupervised Learning** Clustering and Density Estimation